Can Natural Therapies Succeed Where Modern Medicine Fails?

 Naturopathic medicine is an eclectic approach to health that incorporates traditional diagnostic techniques with natural therapeutic modalities.
 Emerging in the early 1900s as a unique medical discipline, naturopathic medicine is presently experiencing unparalleled interest as a complete approach to wellness.

 A primary philosophical concept of naturopathic medicine is that the body has the unique ability to heal itself, given the appropriate set of conditions.
-An example of these conditions include the optimal diet, customized nutritional supplementation, and herbal and hormonal support for essential organ function.
+An example of these conditions includes the optimal diet, customized nutritional supplementation, and herbal and hormonal support for essential organ function.
 With these improvements, the body is able to achieve a higher state of well-being and disease recovery.

 What natural healing techniques are used by naturopathic physicians?